CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 ## 2.2.
 Our interpretation

 <br>
 Since, PinSage which is used for image embeddings is not available publicly, we emplyed another image embedder for this.
 We used ResNet50 pretrained on ImageNet as image embedder.
 And also we did not have most frequently used vocabularies.
-In  order to overcome this usage, we emplyed hashing trick in this part too.
+In  order to overcome this usage, we employed hashing trick in this part too.
 We got numerical IDs for each token by using a hash function.
 Hash function provided us a value which we used for getting corresponding weigths from weight table W.

 Other parts are implemented as it is in the paper.